baasbox/docs/RestAPI/Users/users.rst

 **Returns**:

 -  Code 200: (OK) response code if the operation is successfull
--  Code 404: (NOT FOUND) response if the user hasn't any friend relationship
+-  Code 404: (NOT FOUND) response if the user does not have any friend relationships

 Get all followers
 -----------------